spryker/spryker-docs/docs/scos/user/technology-partners/201907.0/order-management-erpoms/punchout-catalogs/punchout-catalog-feature-integration.md

 <br>
 </details>
 {% info_block infoBox "Verification" %}
-Make sure that you do not receive an `MissingYvesUrlConfigurationException` exception when trying to click on the Transfer Cart button on a cart page (this button will be available when the "Feature Frontend" is fully installed
+Make sure that you do not receive an `MissingYvesUrlConfigurationException` exception when trying to click on the Transfer Cart button on a cart page (this button will be available when the "Feature Frontend" is fully installed).
-{% endinfo_block %}.)
+{% endinfo_block %}

 ### 3) Set up Database Schema and Transfer Objects
 Run the following commands to apply database changes and generate entity and transfer changes: